AbdulhadiAlaraj/WebScraper-WebApp/README.md

 ## Overview

 This application is a web scraping tool that allows users to specify a URL and parameters for scraping web content.
 It uses a FastAPI backend for handling scraping logic and a Streamlit frontend for user interaction.
 The application is containerized using Docker for easy setup and deployment.

+Go to https://github.com/AbdulhadiAlaraj/WebScraper for more details on the scraper.

 ## Features